Knife Maker's Mark for Jay Fisher Knives

 Horizontal Knife Sheaths, Back Mounted Sheaths

-Unsheathing is easy and dangerous; re-sheathing is unmanageable, awkward, and dangerous.
+Unsheathing may be dangerous; re-sheathing is dangerous and takes dedicated training.
 Try it with an open straight razor first to see if you like the idea!

 You've seen in in the movies.
 A guy reaches under his jacket and extracts a foot-long knife hidden in the small of his back.
 Occasionally, I get asked to provide a sheath that can mount in the small of the back, sometimes horizontally, sometimes at an angle, and sometimes upside down.
 Guys who ask about this arrangement visualize their hand reaching behind their back and extracting their weapon, concealed from view.

-I only make this kind of sheath, mounting, or wearing arrangement for smaller knives.
+I only make horizontal back sheaths for smaller knives.
 See the detailed page on concealed knife carry on this site at this link.

-Though I have made this type of specialty sheath on occasion, the entire affair is stacked with difficulty and obstacles that are critical to understand.
+Though I have made this type of specialty sheath on occasion, the entire affair is stacked with challenges that are critical to understand.

 Though it's easy to visualize the hand reaching behind the back and pulling out a long blade, the reality is more complicated.
 The issues with completely horizontal sheaths or highly angled sheaths are that they must be fairly tight so that the knife does not fall out.
 Retaining straps have their own set of problems, being mainly the potential of being sliced by the cutting edge, particularly if you can't see what is going on.
 Even if one of my locking sheaths is used (recommended), your hand will have to blindly locate the release mechanism, and hope that the material or cloth of a jacket, shirt or other gear would not obstruct any operation or removal.
 You will also have to consider the hefty thickness of a locking sheath; you wouldn't want something flimsy and thin up against your kidneys where you can't even see it.
 Think about sitting in a chair or vehicle, moving around, bending over, or twisting and how the rigid sheath and knife arrangement would interfere with this and even cause injury if not prepared, practiced, and competent.